 Preparing for the trip:

-Making the right preparations before embarking on a road trip will lessen the impact of any hiccups that might occur on your trip, so here are some of the tips before driving to Malaysia.
+Making the right preparations before embarking on a road trip will lessen the impact of any hiccups that might occur on your trip, so here are some of the tips before driving to Johor Bahru.

 • Touch ‘n Go Card – Basically the Malaysian equivalent of our ERP Cashcard, this is an essential payment mode for tolls and parking in Malaysia.
 If you don’t already have one, the cards can only be purchased if you enter Malaysia through the Tuas Immigration Checkpoint at a kiosk just before the Malaysian Immigration Building.